-In this interactive panel session, leaders from Texas, Kansas, Idaho, Missouri, and Oklahoma will share their real-world experiences building and operationalizing CINs.
+In this interactive panel session, leaders from health centers in Texas, Oklahoma, and Missouri/Wisconsin will share their real-world experiences building and operationalizing CINs.
 Moderated by Andrew Principe of Starling Advisors, the panel will explore lessons learned, practical steps for getting started, and strategies for sustaining success.
 This session is ideal for leadership teams exploring collaborative models to strengthen their strategic position in a value-based care landscape.